Function composition: Multivariate functions

 This is sometimes called the generalized composite or superposition of f with g_{1}, ..., g_{n}.
 The partial composition in only one argument mentioned previously can be instantiated from this more general scheme by setting all argument functions except one to be suitably chosen projection functions.
 Here g_{1}, ..., g_{n} can be seen as a single vector/tuple-valued function in this generalized scheme, in which case this is precisely the standard definition of function composition.

 A set of finitary operations on some base set X is called a clone if it contains all projections and is closed under generalized composition.
-Note that a clone generally contains operations of various arities.
-The notion of commutation also finds an interesting generalization in the multivariate case; a function f of arity n is said to commute with a function g of arity m if f is a homomorphism preserving g, and vice versa i.e.:
+A clone generally contains operations of various arities.
+The notion of commutation also finds an interesting generalization in the multivariate case; a function f of arity n is said to commute with a function g of arity m if f is a homomorphism preserving g, and vice versa, that is:

 A unary operation always commutes with itself, but this is not necessarily the case for a binary (or higher arity) operation.
 A binary (or higher arity) operation that commutes with itself is called medial or entropic.